Location: Paru-Paru, Peru

 Tick Tick Tick Buzzzzzzzz

-I woke up, it was pitch black and I could hear banging on the door as Devin and Sam furiously knocked on our door in an effort to wake us up from our deep slumber.
+I woke up, it was pitch black, and I could hear banging on the door as Devin and Sam furiously knocked on our door to wake us up from our deep slumber.
 As their persistent knocking continued we got out of bed and wiped the sand out of our eyes.
 Sam, Steven and I got dressed in our work clothes and decided to scurry down to breakfast in hopes of still getting some food.
 I was distraught when I heard the news that I was the leader.
-Fear pierced my heart from the news but I knew I had to be a strong and valued leader.
+Fear pierced my heart from the news, but I knew I had to be a strong and valued leader.
 Moments later I had breakfast and ate some toast and fruits.
-Once everyone received their bagged lunches we boarded the bus and set off to paru-paru.
+Once everyone received their bagged lunches, we boarded the bus and set off to paru-paru.

 The road to Paru Paru was beautiful and special.
 A peek into the sacred valley of the Incas.

-After a lunch break, everyone grouped together and ate Pesto filled sandwiches, fruit, juice boxes, brownies and granola bars.. we went back to work and filled the wooden frames with straw infused mud.
+After a lunch break, everyone grouped and ate Pesto filled sandwiches, fruit, juice boxes, brownies, and granola bars.. we went back to work and filled the wooden frames with straw infused mud.
 It was hard work which paid off as all 45.5 bricks we made are being used to help a 24 yr-old man named Andreas build a dream home in Paru-Paru.
-Andreas is a 24-year-old guy who was diagnosed with polio at a young age of 12 and lived in the hospital for 9 years.
-At 3 years old, his mother died and later his father died of a stroke during his stay in the hospital.
-Andreas recently rekindled with his godparents and now lives very happy although he is confined to a wheelchair.
+Andreas is a 24-year-old guy who was diagnosed with polio at a young age of 12 and lived in the hospital for nine years.
+At three years old, his mother died, and later his father died of a stroke during his stay in the hospital.
+Andreas recently rekindled with his godparents and now lived very happy although he is confined to a wheelchair.
 Andreas told us a story about how he can remember walking and hiking through the mountains where we were working.
 The view was spectacular.
 He mentioned how the lake where we were was shaped like Cusco, and a nearby lake was shaped like a heart.
-He dreams of being able to walk again but his polio prohibits him from doing so.
-After all the bricks were made we cleaned ourselves off and headed to the site where Andreas”s house was being built.
+He dreams of being able to walk again, but his polio prohibits him from doing so.
+After all the bricks were made, we cleaned ourselves off and headed to the site where Andreas”s house was being built.